dy-wqy/AirRadar/README.md

 # AirRadar

-This repo is the implementation of our manuscript entitled [AirRadar: Inferring Nationwide Air Quality in China with Deep Neural Networks].
+This repo is the implementation of our manuscript entitled AirRadar: Inferring Nationwide Air Quality in China with Deep Neural Networks.
 The code is based on Pytorch 2.1.0, and tested on Ubuntu 16.04 with a NVIDIA GeForce RTX 2080Ti GPU with 12 GB memory.

 In this study, we present a novel deep network named AirRadar to collectively infer nationwide air quality in China.